3Top/lru2cache/README.rst

 Tests
 -----
-As a starting point incorporated most of the tests for ``lru_cache()`` with minor changes to make them work with python 2.7 and incorporate the l2_cache stats.
+As a starting point I incorporated most of the tests for ``lru_cache()`` with minor changes to make them work with python 2.7 and incorporated the l2_cache stats.
 We will continue to add tests to validate the additional functionality provided by this decorator.